master3395/TeamCrazyGameFramework/README.md

 loadstring(h:GetAsync("https://raw.githubusercontent.com/Sleitnick/TeamCrazyGameFramework/master/install.min.lua"))()
 h.HttpEnabled = e
 ```
 Running this code again will download new code and update the source code of existing framework scripts to the newest versions.
+Please note that doing so will override any changes you have made in the core modules in this framework.
+If you have made changes to the core modules, be sure to keep a copy of those changes before updating.

 ## Services
 Creating server-side services is easy.
 Navigate to the `ServerScriptService.Services` and create a new ModuleScript.
 The name of